ktrnka/mlops_example_dvc/README.md

 # TODO

-- Change the metrics tracking to use dvc
+- Remove the old way of tracking metrics

 ## Bugs